egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 It is this last point that nearly all (except for probably ISP) DNS admins wanted.
 Noticed that we got the first one in form of DNS-over-HTTPS (DoH) and DNS-over-TLS (DoT).
-Side-note, DoT has better overall security but DoH has easier adoption.
+IMHO:  DoT has better overall security but DoH has easier adoption rate.

 Second item is an ongoing state of integration.